Why should I get involved with nature in Peru?

 Acute threat

 The scientific community describes the impact of rainforest destruction as the greatest natural disaster since the last ice age.
 According to FAO, about 10 million hectares of tropical rainforest were lost annually between 2015 and 2020, with the Amazon being the most damaged annually (FAO and UNEP 2020).
 Amazon Conservation (ACCA) estimates over 2 million hectares of primary forest loss in 2020 in the nine countries involved , an area the size of Israel.
 Peru holds a sad record in third place (Finer/Mamani 2020).
 The extinction of a single plant species is often associated with the extinction of another 10 to 30 animal and plant species, since most organisms in the rainforest are interdependent (Spitzer et al. 2004).
-Millions of species have thus disappeared together with the forest in recent decades.
+Millions of species have thus disappeared together along with the forest in recent decades.

 The last areas are exposed to various threats, such as gold mining and deforestation and slash-and-burn agriculture or cattle grazing.